Helena Zachos: Early life

 Mary Helena Zachos was born in Dayton, Ohio, the daughter of John Celivergos Zachos and Harriet Tompkins Canfield Zachos.
 Her father was born in Constantinople of Greek parents, and brought to the United States by American educational reformer Samuel Gridley Howe.
 The elder Dr. Zachos also taught oratory at Cooper Union.

 Helena Zachos attended Wells College, graduating in 1875; she pursued further training at the American Academy of Dramatic Arts.

 Career

 Helena Zachos taught English, oratory, debate, parliamentary procedure, and elocution classes at Cooper Union beginning in 1897, with very popular classes in the school's extension catalog.
 She was the coach of the school's debating teams, and advised student commencement speakers until 1939.
 For some of her tenure at Cooper Union, she also taught "expression" at the Friends Seminary in New York.
 Zachos also wrote one-act plays, poems, and pieces for recitation.

+On October 16, 1922, Helena copyrighted four plays with the U.S. Patient Office.
+The Magic Peacock Feather, A Persian Play, The Sculptor of Athens and The Wizard.
+The Magic Peacock Feather was a play set in Ancient China in two acts and featured two scenes.
+A Persian Play was set in two acts and featured six scenes.
+It was adapted from two stories taken from Arabian Nights.
+The Sculptor of Athens was a one-act play set in three scenes.
+The Wizard was a one-act play that featured three scenes set in a tiny Russian village.
 Her own performances as a dramatic reader were admired for their "penetration and magnetism".

 She was president of the Wells College Club of New York, and a trustee of the Library Lecture Association.
 She also served on the executive board of the National Association of Elocutionists.